-(1) For a material described on the shipping papers as a marine pollutant and the shipment does not require a placard, make sure that the MARINE POLLUTANT mark appears on both sides and both ends of bulk packagings in one of the formats in Figure 6.
+(1) For a material described on the shipping papers as a "MARINE POLLUTANT" and the shipment does not require a placard, make sure that the MARINE POLLUTANT mark (see Figure 6) appears on both sides and both ends of bulk packagings.

 Figure 6.
-Marine Pollutant Mark
+MARINE POLLUTANT Mark